The Benefits of Gardening in the Fall

 This bonus fall planting season allows your plants to grow and establish their roots stronger than if you were to plant them in the spring.

 Because of predictable weather and cooler temperatures, plants can grow stronger and healthier.
 With predictable rainfall plants, roots can absorb more nutrients, making it the perfect time for you to fertilize.
-Nitrogen helps leafy growth and rich color, while Phosphorus promotes strong root development.
+We recommend Woodie's Select 4-4-4 Organic Fertilizer which is a unique blend of nutrients to promote optimal growth and wellbeing of your plants!

 Potassium enhances overall growth and helps regulate root development and top growth- keeping your plants balanced.
 Be sure to halt fertilizing once winter arrives.
 Overfertilizing could occur if you continue to feed your plants in winter.